-- You can save water by taking a shorter shower.
+- Save water by taking a shorter shower.
 Leave a timer in the bathroom to help the entire family keep those showers short and sweet.

-- If you prefer bathing, only fill the tub only to one-quarter full.
+- If you prefer bathing, only fill the tub to one-quarter full.
 You’ll still be able to enjoy a relaxing soak while reducing your water consumption by dozens of gallons.

-- Minerals deposits from water can clog shower heads causing them to dribble.
-Periodically soaking your shower head in vinegar will remove the deposits.
-Pour the vinegar into a plastic bag then immerse the shower head inside while tying the bag to the shower pipe with a long twist tie.
+- Minerals deposits from water can clog shower heads causing them to dribble, but periodically soaking your showerhead in vinegar will remove the deposits.
+Pour the vinegar into a plastic bag then immerse the showerhead inside while tying the bag to the shower pipe with a long twist tie.
 Let it soak all day while you're at work.

 - Toilets have moving parts that wear out.
 The flapper valve that opens for water to flow into the bowl can develop tiny leaks along its seal.
 If you hear your toilet filling without having been flushed, this valve could be leaking.
 One way to test it is to put a few drops of food coloring into the toilet tank water and then wait for 10-15 minutes.
 If you see the colored water in the toilet without flushing, then the flapper valve ought to be replaced to avoid wasting water.

 - Experiment with the minimum amount of water you need per flush.
-The easiest way for this is to set a water-filled bottle, plastic bag, or even a couple of bricks inside the toilet tank to displace the water level.
+The easiest way to do this is to set a water-filled bottle, plastic bag or even a couple of bricks inside the toilet tank to displace the water level.
 That way, it flushes with a little less water.
 Beware – if you reduce your water level by too great a volume, you might find that you need multiple flushes to finish a job, which defeats the purpose.

 - Dual-flush toilets use far less water than regular toilets because they use different means to flush away liquid and solid waste.
 They require routine maintenance, so if you own one, it's best to follow the manufacturer's recommended schedule.

-- Laundry soaks up 20% of your home's water usage.
-However, if you're using a washer from the 1990's, you could save water and money by purchasing a newer, high-efficiency model.
+- Laundry soaks up 20 percent of your home's water usage.
+However, if you're using a washer from the 1990s, you could save water and money by purchasing a newer, high-efficiency model.
 New Energy Star qualified models use less energy overall, and half as much water than Energy Star qualified washers made before January 1, 2007.

 - Avoid washing in many small loads but also avoid overloading the machine by filling it past three-quarters full.
 This leaves enough room for the clothes to move around the agitator and reduces the chance for wrinkles or damage.

 - For heavily soiled loads, use the pre-soak option.
-You'll use less energy and water instead of washing the same load twice.
+You'll use less energy and water by avoiding washing the same load twice.

 - A clean washer is a more efficient washer.
 Leave your machine open to dry for an hour or two after the last load to cut mold growth.
 Also clean your washer once a month to remove mildew or soap scum.

-- Dripping faucets and leaky valves waste water around the clock and should be repaired.
-While leaky kitchen or bathroom faucets are obvious, some valves leak so slowly that they seem invisible or they are located in places you seldom look.
+- Dripping faucets and leaky valves waste water around the clock and should be repaired as soon as possible.
+While leaky kitchen or bathroom faucets can be obvious, some valves leak so slowly that they seem invisible, or are located in places you seldom look.

 - A home's main water shutoff valve rarely gets turned and so can corrode.
 Every few months, turn it off and on.
 If it is leaking, a professional plumber should replace it properly.